 #16 Create a feed that stands apart

 As stated above, visual appeal can make or break your brand’s reputation on Instagram.
-When you are aiming to grow in the Instagram space, understanding design gives you an extra edge.
+When you are aiming to grow in the Instagram space, understanding the design gives you an extra edge.
 Here’s how you can create a visually appealing profile:

 - Pick up a color scheme and stick to it